 Kamakshi Amma was wearing a Kumkum Red Sari and that image will stay with me forever.
 I had my darshan and then sat there to chant Lalita Sahasranama.
-After spending good 40 minutes in front of the sanctum, I walked around the temple.
+After spending a good 40 minutes in front of the sanctum, I walked around the temple.
 The first minor shrine I saw was the one that houses the Utsav Murtis of the temple.
-Resplendent idol of Kanchi Kamakshi is flanked by idols of Saraswati and Lakshmi.
+The resplendent idol of Kanchi Kamakshi is flanked by idols of Saraswati and Lakshmi.
 They shine in their bright Saris amidst stone structure.

 Saraswati & Lakshmi

 Surrounding the main shrine are smaller shrines.
 One of them is dedicated to Dharamshasta or Ayyapa Swami who is here with his two wives Poorna and Pushkala.
 Just outside Bilva door is a small temple dedicated to Annapoorna Devi who holds a full pot in one hand a ladle in another.
 Devotees say ‘Bhiksham Dehi’ so that the mother always keeps their plates full.
 Remember Annapurna is the Adhishtatri or the prime goddess of Kashi.

 Read More – Shakti or Devi Temples of Haridwar